lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 where `operation` is `jobs` or `load`.

-The `jobs` operation prints information about jobs, collected from the input records.
+The `jobs` operation prints information about jobs, collected from the sonar records.

-The `load` operation prints information about the load on the systems, collected from the input records.
-It can optionally bucket records by time.
+The `load` operation prints information about the load on the systems, collected from the sonar records.

 ### Overall operation